Krasjet/pdf.tocgen/README.md

 If you want to make any derivatives based on this project, please follow the terms of the GNU GPLv3 license.

+# Support

+Even though pdf.tocgen is free to use and free to tinker with, I do accept [donations][donate] if you find this tool useful and want to support me and this project in any means, though I won't promise to prioritize your feature requests or suggestions.

 [tocgen]: https://krasjet.com/voice/pdf.tocgen/
 [unix]: https://en.wikipedia.org/wiki/Unix_philosophy
 [ex]: https://krasjet.com/voice/pdf.tocgen/#a-worked-example